 Dr. Hopkins is an Assistant Professor of Wildlife Biology in the School of Biodiversity Conservation at Unity College.
-He also maintains research positions in the Department of Ecology & Evolutionary Biology at University of California Santa Cruz and the Forestry Department at University of Ljubljana in Slovenia.
+He also maintains research positions in the Department of Ecology & Evolutionary Biology at University of California Santa Cruz and the Forestry Department at the University of Ljubljana in Slovenia.
 He earned a B.A. in Environmental Studies, concentrating in Wildlife Biology, at Denison University and a Ph.D. in Fish and Wildlife Biology at Montana State University.
 While in graduate school, Hopkins studied the ecology and foraging behavior of black bears in Yosemite National Park with his mentors Drs.
 Steven Kalinowski(Montana State), Paul Koch (UC Santa Cruz), and Chuck Schwartz (USGS).
-Prior to graduate school, Hopkins worked as a field biologist for the U.S. Forest Service in the Greater Yellowstone Ecosystem, the US Geological Survey in Glacier National Park, and National Park Service in both the US Virgin Islands, and more recently, Yosemite.
-Before joining Unity College, he held Postdoctoral Fellowships at University of Alberta, Peking University in China, University of California San Diego, and University of California Merced.
+Prior to graduate school, Hopkins worked as a field biologist for the U.S. Forest Service in the Greater Yellowstone Ecosystem, the US Geological Survey in Glacier National Park, and National Park Service in both the US Virgin Islands and more recently, Yosemite.
+Before joining Unity College, he held Postdoctoral Fellowships at the University of Alberta, Peking University in China, University of California San Diego, and the University of California Merced.

 Dr. Hopkins is broadly interested in wildlife ecology, conservation, and management.
 He is particularly interested in using stable isotopes to study food webs, ecological niches, and causes and consequences of individual diet variation and specialization.
 He has primarily conducted field-based studies that use a variety of sampling methods and quantitative approaches to investigate the effects of environmental impacts on species interactions, wildlife-habitat relationships, and the foraging behavior of free-ranging mammalian carnivores.
 Please visit his website to read more about his research.